quantitative

 48

-This study found that when you count exercises like squats (which work many muscles) differently than isolated moves like bicep curls, you can better predict how much muscle and strength you’ll gain—exactly what the claim says.
+This study found that when you count different types of exercises differently — like giving less weight to exercises that work multiple muscles at once — you can better predict how much muscle and strength you’ll gain.
+That’s exactly what the claim says.

 Contradicting (0)